-- 11. At the end of the purging time, close the inlet gas flow valve and continue to vent through the downstream blow off valve for an additional minute per mile of pipe being purged - 12.
-Close the downstream blow off valve - 13.
-Open the inlet valve and slowly bring the pipeline to operating pressure - 14.
+- 14. Open the inlet valve and slowly bring the pipeline to operating pressure - 15.
 Ensure all valves on the system are open to the proper operating position

 P-192.629

 Minimum Purge Gas Control Pressure (PSIG) Required for a 2 Minute/Mile Purge Rate